-At the moment I'm using Molini Pizzuti Costa D'Almafi type 0 flour which likes a little less moisture, I generally do between 58-60% hydration, but 60% is pretty standard for most recipes so I've stuck with that in the below, provided your flour has a decent protein level it should be good!
+I spent about 18 months using Molini Pizzuti Costa D'Almafi type 0 flour which likes a little less moisture, generally between 58-60%, and I am currently using Polselli classica which likes a little more, around 65-68% hydration, but 60% is pretty standard for most recipes so I've stuck with that in the below, provided your flour has a decent protein level it should be good!

 for proofing I'm leaving my dough between 8-15hours at bulk and then 4+ in ball before using.
 All at room temperature.

 I'd recommend you use Pizza app to tweak the temperature and proofing time, and quantities, remember you always get wastage so adjust your app accordingly to account for that.